michelmbem/AddyScript/docs/expressions.md

 ## Initializers

 Initializers are like literal values for composite types: they provide initial value to them in a single step.
-AddyScript provides initializers for 4 data types: tuples, lists, maps and sets.
+AddyScript provides initializers for 4 data types: tuples, lists, maps, and sets.
 Depending on their type, initializers have the following forms:

 * **Tuple**: a sequence of expressions (literal or not) in parentheses separated by commas (**e.g.**: `(5, -7, 2)`, `('Joe', 'Martin')`).
 The expressions that figure between the parentheses are called tuple items.
 If a tuple item is a sequential collection (i.e. another **tuple**, a **list** or a **set**), it can be preceded by the **spread operator** (..) to indicate that it is not the item itself that is to be added to the tuple being initialized, but its contents (**e.g.**: `t1 = (5, 10, 15); t2 = (..t1, 20, 25); println(t2);` **Output**: `(5, 10, 15, 20, 25)`).
 For a single-item tuple, a final comma should be appended to the list to avoid confusion with parenthesized expressions (**e.g.**: `(18,)`, `(now(),)`).
 AddyScript doesn't allow a tuple to be empty.
 There should always be at least one item in a tuple.